BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 ## Why ultra racing?

-It's been more than four months since I decided I wanted to race TCR.
+It's been more than four months since I decided I wanted to race **[The trans continental race (TCR)] (https://www.lostdot.cc/race-brand/transcontinental).
 Since then, I have been asking myself **WHY**.
 All I know is that I want adventures without sacrificing my current life.

 I am one of those people who dream about going on big adventures, but when I finally do, I always end up racing to get back home.
 I always feel bad for rushing home, so I figured ultra racing might be the balance for me.